GuiDOM-gervasi/shoes-ecommerce/README.md

     + Los usuarios pueden hacer el checkout.
     + Los admins pueden ver las ordenes pendientes.
     + Los usuarios reciben mails de notificaciones.

+## Stripe configuration.

+In order to get fulll funtionality of the payment system of the app, it is necesary to install Stripe Cli.
+Information about the instalation could be found here: https://stripe.com/docs/stripe-cli.

+### For windowds users:

+1- Download the latest windows tar.gz file from https://github.com/stripe/stripe-cli/releases/latest

+2- Unzip the stripe_X.X.X_windows_x86_64.zip file

+3- Run the unzipped .exe file

+### for unix based with apt:

+`sudo apt-key adv --keyserver hkp://pool.sks-keyservers.net:80 --recv-keys 379CE192D401AB61`

+`echo "deb https://dl.bintray.com/stripe/stripe-cli-deb stable main" | sudo tee -a /etc/apt/sources.list`

+`sudo apt-get update`

+`sudo apt-get install stripe`

+### Login

+After installing the Stripe CLI, you must pair it with your Stripe account.
+To do so, run stripe login in the terminal.
+You’ll be prompted to launch your browser and login to the Stripe Dashboard to grant the Stripe CLI access to your account.

+`stripe login`

+### Redirecting to our app

+To be able to listen the events, it is necesary to forward received events to our server wirten on console:

+`stripe listen --forward-to localhost:3001/webhook`

+If all works fine, it will response a message like:

+`Ready!
+Your webhook signing secret is '{{WEBHOOK_SIGNING_SECRET}}' (^C to quit)`